Grzesiek3713/pabutools/README.md

 	and the following methods:
 	- read_from_file(pattern): takes as an input the pattern of the filepaths of Pabulib files and fills the data of the newly created Election instance with them (e.g. calling Election().read_from_files('pabulib/poland_warszawa_2021*') will create a PB election out of all Pabulib files under the provided path starting with 'poland_warszawa_2021').
 If the pattern fits more than one file, they should all be from the same country, unit and year.
 By default, approval utilities are considered to be binary.
 	- cost_to_binary_utilities(): if the utilities are cost utilities, they are converted to binary
 	- binary_to_cost_utilities(): if the utilities are binary, they are converted to cost utilities
  ## rules
 Provides the implementation of a number of voting rules for PB.
 All the methods take as an argument an election instance and return a set of elected candidates.
  - **utilitarian_greedy(e : Election)**: the simple greedy algorithm,
  - **phragmen(e : Election)**: the Phragmen's Sequential Method,
- - **equal_shares(e : Election, completion='binsearch')**: the method of equal shares.
+ - **equal_shares(e : Election, completion=None)**: the method of equal shares.
 The 'completion' parameter can take the following values:
-	 - 'binsearch': by default.
-Then the initial endowments of the voters are set to maximize the exhaustiveness of the elected committee with the use of binary search.
+	 - None: no completion (default option).
-           - 'add1': endowments of the voters are increased similarly as above so that the committee is as exhaustive as possible; instead of using binary search, we keep increasing voters' endowments by 1 unit until the outcome is exhaustive or we exceed the original budget.
+	 - 'binsearch': initial endowments of the voters are set to maximize the exhaustiveness of the elected committee with the use of binary search.
-	 - None: no completion.
+	 - 'add1': initial endowments of the voters are increased similarly as above so that the committee is as exhaustive as possible; instead of using binary search, we keep increasing voters' endowments by 1 unit until the outcome is exhaustive or we exceed the original budget.
 	 - 'utilitarian_greedy': the completion with utilitarian_greedy.
 	 - 'phragmen': the completion with the Phragmen's Sequential Method.